"Wrong signal"?

 The wolf is no longer threatened with extinction in Europe and is now increasing by up to 30 percent per year.
 On Wednesday, the FPÖ, the provincial governments of Lower Austria and Salzburg, the Farmers' Association and the Chamber of Agriculture also voiced their approval.

 Austria's Environment Minister Leonore Gewessler (Greens) is against the change.
-However, she was bound by a unified state statement in which all federal states spoke out in favor of lowering the protection.
+However, she was bound by a unified state statement in which all the federal states spoke out in favor of lowering the level of protection.

 "Contribution to biodiversity"